jonathan-chin/mec-2022-technical-interviews/README.md

 # 5 Step Process to answering a coding problem

-1. Echo back to make sure you understand.
-Put it into your own words. *ASK QUESTIONS IF SOMETHING IS UNCLEAR*.
-You can offer your own examples and ask if they are correct.
-2. State your assumptions and constraints
-3. Psuedocode / plain language solution.
-Test your theory without writing code.
-4. Code it!
-5. Test and Refactor
+1. Understand the problem.
+Ask questions, look for keywords, etc.
+2. Parrot back / rubber duck your understanding of the problem.
+You can create your own examples.
+State your assumptions!
+3. Try to recognize a solution or pattern from previous code you've written.
+4. Build a plan with pseudo code.
+5. Test the plan manually a few times.
+Revise as needed.
+6. Once you are convinced the plan is good, tranlsate it into code.
+7. Refactor if you have time.

 # Common Questions to ask

-- Do I care about space complexity or time complexity?
+- Should I care about space complexity or time complexity?
   - time complexity is how much time your solution takes up relative to the input
   - space complexity is how much space / memory your solution takes up relative to the input